Raaghu-Platform/raaghu-docs/versioned_docs/version-7.2/intro.md

 ## Getting-Started

-This tutorial guides in creating & running a web application using startup templates.
+This tutorial guides in creating & running a web application using startup-templates.

 ###  UI Frameworks